nihaldsouza/alpha-movie-rec/instructions.md

 # Alpha Movie Recommender
 ##### Powered by lenskit

-👈 Select an option from the dropdown in the sidebar.
+👈 Select an option from the drop down in the sidebar.